Western Australia, Australia

 Specimens: Main mass and one polished block at WAM.

-The chemical composition of Lynch 002 has been more severely altered by terrestrial weathering effects than any other lunar meteorite that I’ve studied.
+The chemical composition of Lynch 002 has been more severely altered by terrestrial weathering effects than any other lunar meteorite that I have studied.

 It is compositionally distinct from Calcalong Creek, the only other lunar meteorite from Australia, but similarly rich in incompatible elements like Th.
 The two Australian lunar meteorites were found 859 km apart.